 International Transactions Clinic

 The International Transactions Clinic (ITC) does good by doing deals.
 The ITC concentrates on teaching students skills that are critically important to their professional development as they enter into practice areas that involve international transactions.
 The transactional work of the ITC is focused on negotiating and documenting cross-border deals, particularly in emerging markets.
 This includes developing drafting and negotiation skills as applied to cross-border transactions, exposure to ethical issues that arise in the international commercial context, structuring and documenting investments in enterprises that primarily work in emerging markets, and an understanding of international economic and financial policy.
 The ITC is a full-year clinic with four credits in the Fall semester and either four or six credits in the Winter semester, at the student's option.
-The fall term is pass-fail; and the winter term is letter graded.
+Both terms are letter graded.

 Students are strongly encouraged to participate in the ITC for at least two semesters so as to allow them to provide legal support in the negotiation and documentation of multiple international transactions.
 To the greatest extent possible, students will have significant client exposure in the course of working on transactions, although in some cases due to the international context of these transactions such client exposure may be "virtual" making use of email, skype, and other means of electronic communication.
 The ITC also makes use of practicing attorneys to help supervise the work of its student clinicians.
 These practicing attorneys also may be physically remote from the students.